Charles Bamforth: Career

 Between 2014 and 2016, he was President of the Institute of Brewing and Distilling (IBD).
 He is also a Fellow of the IBD, as well as a Fellow of the Society of Biology and Fellow of the International Academy of Food Science and Technology, and was the Editor-in-Chief of the Journal of the American Society of Brewing Chemists for 18 years.
-He was Visiting Professor of Brewing at Heriot-Watt University and has been Honorary Professor at the University of Nottingham since 2006.
+He was visiting professor of Brewing at Heriot-Watt University and has been Honorary Professor at the University of Nottingham since 2006.

 Research

-According to his university profile, Bamforth's research interests are malting and brewing, specifically wholesomeness of beer, including studies on the psychophysics of beer perception, on the residues from non-starchy polysaccharide digestion that constitute soluble fiber and prebiotics in beer.
-His research also embraces the enzymology of the brewing process, foam stability, preventing oxidation in wort and beer and alternative paradigms for beer production.
+Bamforth's research interests in malting and brewing are diverse and have embraced all raw materials, process stages and product.
+His work has included studies on the wholesomeness of beer and the psychophysics of beer perception.
+As a biochemist much of his work has focused on the enzymology of the brewing process, foam stability, preventing oxidation in wort and beer and even alternative paradigms for beer production.

 Honours and awards

 In 2018, Bamforth received the Recognition Award from the Brewers Association, the Institute of Brewing and Distilling's Horace Brown Medal, and the Award of Honor by the Master Brewers Association of the Americas.
-He has also received an honorary doctorate from Heriot-Watt University in 2015; the Award of Distinction from the American Society of Brewing Chemists (2011); and the Cambridge Prize from the Institute of Brewing (1984)..
-In 2022 he was made an Honorary Life Member of the Master Brewers Association of the Americas.
+He has also received an honorary doctorate from Heriot-Watt University in 2015; the Award of Distinction from the American Society of Brewing Chemists (2011); and the Cambridge Prize from the Institute of Brewing (1984).
+In 2022, he was made an Honorary Life Member of the Master Brewers Association of the Americas.In 2019 in recognition of his years of service to the brewing industry, the American Society of Brewing Chemists, and his students around the globe, the American Society of Brewing Chemists announced the creation of the Charlie Bamforth Student Travel Award.
+The award recognizes Dr. Bamforth's teaching, research, and publications by providing a contribution to young researchers.
+In 2021, the Institute of Brewing and Distilling unveiled the Stewart-Bamforth Educators Award, a competitive prize seeking to “identify malting, brewing, distilling, packaging and cider educators who have made sustained and significant contributions to the global education of brewers and distillers”.
+In March 2023, Bamforth received the award of Craft Beer Pioneer from the Brewers Cup of California as “an individual who has propelled the craft beer industry over the years and helped shape it into what it is today”.
+In 2023 he was made an Honorary Life Member of the American Society of Brewing Chemists.